cro27/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

 Using Azure Synapse Analytics, data scientists are no longer required to use separate tooling to create and deploy machine learning models.

-In this exercise, you will create multiple machine learning models.
-You will learn how to consume these models in your notebook.
-You will also deploy a model as a web service to Azure Container Instances and consume the service.
+In this exercise, you will create multiple machine learning models both in the notebook and in Azure Machine Learning using AutoML.
+You will aslo learn how to consume these models in your notebook, and use them in T-SQL.

+**Optional**: You can also deploy a model as a web service to Azure Container Instances and consume the service.

 ### Task 1: Create a SQL Datastore and source Dataset